An article from the original HTML Horn Notes Blog, dated 2/3/05, on a timeless topic.

 Many horn players that I come in contact with are playing horns set up in a manner such that they can’t possibly be playing in tune in ensembles.
 When the player is not my student I try to only mention this in the most gentle of ways, but if they do enter my studio I certainly make sure to address this issue.
 I always hope to in the process reach beyond that of me telling them how to tune their horn, looking instead toward an understanding on their part of why the slides need to be set up as they are.

-I used to have a long article on tuning the horn in the Horn Articles Online site but it is at present a memory.
-I would however point to these Horn Matters articles for a bit more information on the topic.
+I used to have a long article on tuning the horn in the Horn Articles Online site, but that text is now found in my high horn book (Playing Descant and Triple Horns, available here), in a section titled “My High Register is Sharp”.
+I would, however, point to these Horn Matters articles for more practical information on the topic.